taichi/modernjs/modernjs.en.md

 As an editor, I built the environment on the premise that I use [VS Code].
 However, since we do not use extensions like [VS Code], it is not difficult to reproduce the same environment with other editors.

-The `.vscode / extensions.json` directly under the project has the ID of the VS Code extension listed in the file.
+The `.vscode/extensions.json` directly under the project has the ID of the VS Code extension listed in the file.
 Open the directory where you `git clone` the repository with VS Code and approve the confirmation dialog, all required extensions are installed automatically.

 I use Chrome as a browser to check the operation of the application.